 New 20th century Iconic Houses website launches

 Welcome to the second in our new series of country specials – designed to help you make the most of a week(end) away.
 And if you are planning to join us for our international conference next year, here's a sneak preview of (some of) what's in store.
-This month, we also welcome a new Dutch member: the Van Doesburg Rinsemahuis in Drachten.
+We also welcome a new Dutch member: the Van Doesburg Rinsemahuis in Drachten.

 SAVE THE DATE!

-Plan your visits well in advance as house museums and especially private houses can have irregular visiting times and coronavirus guidelines often require online reservation.
+Note: Plan your visit(s) well in advance, as house museums can have irregular visiting times and coronavirus guidelines often require online reservation.

 Wall House #2 in Groningen, 2001

-Wall House #2 was originally designed by architect John Hejduk in 1973 as a vacation home for landscape architect A.E.
+Wall House #2 was designed by John Hejduk in 1973 as a vacation home for landscape architect A.E.
 Bye in Ridgefield, CT, USA.
 It remained unbuilt until 2001 - when it was finally constructed in Groningen.
 The focal point of the design is a 14-metre-high wall that stretches 18.5 metres.
 Various organically shaped spaces and rooms are suspended from this.
-The entrance, an interior bridge and office are situated on the other side of the wall.

 Van Schijndel House in Utrecht, 1992

-Hidden away in an inner courtyard in the heart of the medieval city, the Van Schijndel House was awarded the Rietveld Prize in 1995.
-Architect Mart van Schijndel created a conceptual house of air and light, presenting a unique experience of space in its sculptural design.
-The basis of the design is in geometric patterns, whereby the architect focused on the bare essentials.
-The various experimental and exceptional details include windows and doors that hinge on silicone glue, by which they are 'hung' from their stainless steel frames.
+Hidden away in an inner courtyard in the heart of the medieval city, architect Mart van Schijndel created a conceptual house, presenting a unique experience of space, colour and light.
+The various experimental and exceptional details include glass windows and doors that hinge on silicone glue, by which they are 'hung' from their stainless steel frames.

 Cube House in Rotterdam, 1984

-The Cube House could be called an architectonic experiment.
-Architect Piet Blom clearly considered form, aesthetics and spatial effects of greater importance than functionality and practical purpose in this design.
-Living in the cube is reminiscent of a tree house, accessible via a trunk-like 'pole'.
-There are 38 dwellings and two big cubes atop a pedestrian bridge.
-Each pole has two levels: storage and entrance hall.
+The Cube House is an architectonic experiment.
+Architect Piet Blom clearly considered form, aesthetics and spatial effects of greater importance than functionality and practical purpose.
+Living in the cube is reminiscent of a tree house, accessible via a trunk-like 'pole' with two levels: storage and entrance hall.
 The cube has three levels: living/kitchen, bath/bedrooms and loft.

 Diagoonwoning in Delft, 1971